How humans worked out how to live together

 - Most education systems prioritise the history of nations and states over the history of humanity.

 - Within national history, students spend most time studying conflicts – normally those that their countries won.

 - This is too often at the expense of understanding how political and social systems developed – usually with blood, toil, sweat and tears – to allow humans to live and work together.

 - In place of education systems that prioritise the teaching of conflict, education should cover the development of political and social systems for coexistence and peace.

 It is not just governments grappling with how to teach coexistence.

 Animation company BigBadBoo produces entertainment as a tool to teach non-violence, empathy, diversity, citizenship.
 Their 1001 Nights series airs in 80 countries and 25 languages.
 Big Bad Boo also works with UNICEF in Jordan to provide refugees with psychosocial support through animated activity books.

 As Sean Coughlan cautioned us, we must be certain that the idea of ‘global competency’ is not a Western export.Sean CoughlanBBC Education Correspondent

-Vanessa Andreotti also warned us that citizenship education too often addresses issues in a way that takes for granted that Western perspectives are universal.Prof.
+Vanessa Andreotti also warned us that that citizenship education too often address issues in a way that takes for granted that Western perspectives are universal.Prof.
 Vanessa AndreottiUniversity of British Colombia